|CAS » IBSS (Research) » Ichthyology » Eschmeyer's Catalog of Fishes|

 Authors: We have added initials in brackets to distinguish all individual authors of genera and species.

 Family-Group Names -- Priority applies to Family-group names.
 It did not in early years.
 As classifications are refined with use of more subfamilies and tribes, it is required to use the oldest available family-group name for these new taxa.
-Early authors did not provide authorships and dates for families, and it is very difficult to find them.
-A third preliminary list of available family-group names of fishes is included in this version.
-Prepared by Richard van der Laan, Ron Fricke, and Bill Eschmeyer.

-Ichthyological Collections -- Presented are those specimen collections mentioned in the main Catalog of Fishes database, especially as repositories of type specimens.
+Ichthyological Collections -- Presented are those specimen collections mentioned in the main Eschmeyer's Catalog of Fishes database, especially as repositories of type specimens.
 Besides museum names and abbreviations, this includes WWW sites, cross-referencing of abbreviations, and selection of museums by country, along with type catalogs, historical articles, name changes, transfers, and other items for individual collections.
 Prepared by Ron Fricke and Bill Eschmeyer.

-Ichthyological Journals -- There are nearly 2600 individual journals or monograph series in the Catalog of Fishes database.
+Ichthyological Journals -- There are nearly 2600 individual journals or monograph series in Eschmeyer's Catalog of Fishes database.
 We provide full citations, and other information such as changes in titles, published duration, ISSN numbers, WWW sites, etc. Prepared by Ron Fricke and Bill Eschmeyer.

 A search expression can be specified as